koii-network/docs/concepts/koii-summary/welcome.md

+---
+title: 🎏 Welcome to the New Internet
+description: We built Koii to make a better world by connecting the people that live in it.
+thumbnail: static/img/thumbnail.png
+sidebar_label: 🎏 Welcome to the New Internet
+---

 import Card, { Cards } from "@site/src/components/card";
 import Description from "@site/src/components/description";

-# 🎏 Welcome to the New Internet

 <Description text="We built Koii to make a better world by connecting the people that live in it." />